Request an Appointment Find a Doctor

 - Cancer Registry.
 The Cancer Registry collects and analyzes all reportable cancers diagnosed and/or treated at the IU Health Ball Memorial Cancer Center.
 Data is maintained, analyzed and reported for the purpose of research and quality improvement analysis.
 Call 765.747.3025 to speak to the lead registrar.

 - Nutritional services.
 A well-nourished body can aid in recuperation from surgery, radiation therapy, chemotherapy and stress, as well as build new tissues and prevent tissue breakdown and weight loss.
 Our oncology dietitian works directly with you to assess nutritional status and provide individualized nutrition care.
-For more information, please call 765.747.3273.
+For more information, view the Spotlight on Dietitians or call 765.747.3273.

 - Financial services representative.
 The Patient Access Services Financial Service Representative can help you with all financial related concerns, including Medicaid enrollment, food stamps (SNAP), medication and co-pay assistance, billing and accounting assistance and more.
 For more information, please call 765.751.5825.